jeremyong/jeremyong.ruhoh.com/pages/about.md

 description:
 ---

-Jeremy is a senior engineer at Playmesh.
+Jeremy works at Playmesh.
 He is enthusiastic about many things including but not limited to:

 + Distributed computing
 + Algorithms